Code-Inside/Blog/terms.md

 <li><h4>c) Right to rectification </h4>
 <p>Each data subject shall have the right granted by the European legislator to obtain from the controller without undue delay the rectification of inaccurate personal data concerning him or her.
 Taking into account the purposes of the processing, the data subject shall have the right to have incomplete personal data completed, including by means of providing a supplementary statement.</p>

-<p>If a data subject wishes to exercise this right to rectification, he or she may, at any time, contact our Data Protection Officer or another employee of the controller.</p></li>
+<p>If a data subject wishes to exercise this right to rectification, he or she may, at any time, contact the site owner.</p></li>
 <li>
 <h4>d) Right to erasure (Right to be forgotten) </h4>
 <p>Each data subject shall have the right granted by the European legislator to obtain from the controller the erasure of personal data concerning him or her without undue delay, and the controller shall have the obligation to erase personal data without undue delay where one of the following grounds applies, as long as the processing is not necessary: </p>